bruceravel/demeter/documentation/Athena/import/ref.rst

 In that case, I0 is the numerator and the diode is the denominator.

-You can plot the reference channel to make sure that you have selected the correct channels with the :quoted:`Plot reference` check button.
-If your reference standard is of an element with a nearby edge energy, uncheck the button labeled :quoted:`Same element`.
-If you use some other kind of reference measurement that is not a transmission measurement, you can uncheck the :quoted:`Natural log` button.
+You can plot the reference channel to make sure that you have selected the correct channels with the :guilabel:`Plot reference` check button.
+If your reference standard is of an element with a nearby edge energy, uncheck the button labeled :guilabel:`Same element`.
+If you use some other kind of reference measurement that is not a transmission measurement, you can uncheck the :guilabel:`Natural log` button.

-When you click the :kbd:`OK,light` button, the data are imported and inserted into the group list.
+When you click the :button:`OK,light` button, the data are imported and inserted into the group list.
 The reference channel is placed in the group list below its data.
 The reference channel is just like any other group, with one distinction.
 The data and its reference channel